-The number 1 killer in South Africa is HIV/AIDS.
-This disease is responsible for 33.2% of all deaths each year, claiming the lives of 202,100 people.
-People can contract this virus by having unprotected sex or sharing needles with an infected person.
+The third most commonn killer in South Africa is HIV/AIDS.
+This disease is responsible for 5.1% of all deaths each year.
+The disease is contracted through the sharing or bodily fluids or by sharing needles with an infected person.
 Medical professionals can also spread the disease via infected blood transfusions.
 Additionally, an infected, pregnant mother could pass it along to her child.
-South Africa has the largest population of HIV/AIDS carriers in the world, and only 48% of them are taking antiretroviral medications.
+South Africa has one of the highest prevalance of HIV/AIDS carriers in the world, with some people having no access to antiviral medications.
 Those individuals living in rural areas are more likely to carry the virus undetected for longer periods of time leading to complications and eventual death.
-The government has been investing in more public outreach efforts like education programs, testing initiatives, and condom distribution which have helped to lower infection rates in adolescents.

 Access to Health Care Facilities